-- Constructing or maintaining any structure for human habitation or buildings for commercial purposes, permanent or temporary. - Placing fill material within the easement, raising the land above the flowage easement contour, or altering the location of the flowage easement contour. - Placing or constructing any other structures or appurtenances to existing structures on the flowage easement land without prior written approval of the District Engineer.
-"Other Structures" are construed to mean any structure of any kind including but not limited to fill material, buildings, ramps, ditches, channels, dams, dikes, wells, earthen tanks, roads, utility lines, and tramways.
+Constructing or maintaining any structure for human habitation or buildings for commercial purposes, permanent or tem permanent or temporary.

+- 2. Placing fill material within the easement, raising the land above the flowage easement contour, or altering the location of the flowage easement contour. - Placing or constructing any other structures or appurtenances to existing structures on the flowage easement land without prior written approval of the District Engineer.
+"Other Structures" are construed to mean any structure of any kind including but not limited to fill material, buildings, ramps, ditches, channels, dams. dikes. wells, earthen tanks, roads, utility lines, and tramways.